 Omnidirectional microphones pick up soundwaves from every direction and operate with a flat frequency response, which enhances vocal sounds while reducing ambient background noise.

-There are also a few connection types to choose from when buying a DSLR lavalier mic, and again, the choice you make will come down to your individual recording needs.
+There are also a few connection types to choose from when buying a DSLR lavalier mic; your choice will come down to your individual recording needs.

-Wireless connectivity is by far the most popular since no cables are required to make the connection between your DSLR camera and the microphone.
+Wireless connectivity is the most popular since no cables are required to connect your DSLR camera and the microphone.
 However, there can be an issue with range when using wireless mics, so check how far the receiver can travel from the camera without the audio cutting out.

 Another connection type is Plug & Play.
-While this is easier to set up, it’s a lot more restrictive than wireless, and the microphone needs to plug into your DSLR camera or smartphone while you record.
+While this is easier to set up, it’s much more restrictive than wireless, and the microphone needs to plug into your DSLR camera or smartphone while you record.